Reasons Why Africa Will Never Develop

 Most African leaders have overlooked the state of infrastructure of their countries in the past and this has really affected the level of production in the continent.
 Leaders should work on improving education facilities, road structures, hospitals, and electricity distribution to make their people’s lives better.

 It’s however taking more time than expected since the governments are not showing any form of urgency to improve the lifestyle of their country’s citizens.
-Sadly, most of them are still scrambling and exploiting their country’s resources for their own personal benefits.
+Sadly, most of them are still scrambling and exploiting their country’s resources for their own personal benefit.

 4. Foreign Debts